-Specifically, our model calculates, in each state, current spending and revenue for a "typical" district that has: at least 2,000 pupils; average population density; a labor market with national average (within year); external labor cost pressures; and a given poverty rate (i.e., 0, 10, 20, or 30 percent).
+Specifically, our model calculates, in each state, current spending and revenue for a "typical" district that has: at least 2,000 pupils; average population density; a labor market with national average (within year) external labor cost pressures; and a given poverty rate (i.e., 0, 10, 20, or 30 percent).
 As such, our adjusted spending and staffing levels account for:

-- Labor cost variation that affects the value of the education dollar; - Quantities of staff who might be employed at any given spending level; - The reality that spending levels and staffing levels are generally higher in states serving large shares of children in remote rural schools.
+- Labor cost variation that affects the value of the education dollar; - Quantities of staff that might be employed at any given spending level; - The reality that spending levels and staffing levels are generally higher in states serving large shares of children in remote rural schools.

-We call this measure adjusted (or predicted) spending or adjusted (or predicted) revenue (perpupil).
+We call this measure adjusted (or predicted) spending or adjusted (or predicted) revenue (per-pupil).
 These estimates are used in our measures of adequacy and progressivity, both discussed below.
 For more detailed information on the model and variables, see our State Indicators Database User's Guide and Codebook.

 The most important of the factors we use in this model is poverty (using data collected by the U.S. Census Bureau).
-Poverty is highly significant not only because it exerts strong influence on the cost of providing education, but also because there is now broad agreement among scholars and organizations across political and disciplinary spectra that school districts serving higher-needs student populations - those with higher poverty rates in particular - require not the same, but more resources per pupil than districts serving lower-needs student populations.
+Poverty is highly significant not only because it exerts strong influence on the cost of providing education, but also because there is now broad agreement between scholars in a variety of disciplines and organizations across the political spectrum that school districts serving higher-need student populations - those with higher poverty rates in particular - require not the same, but rather more resources per pupil than districts serving lower need student populations.